leanprover/theorem_proving_in_lean4/inductive_types.rst

 Tactics for Inductive Types
 ---------------------------

-Given the fundamental importance of inductive types in Lean, it should not be surprising that there are a number of tactics described to work with them effectively.
+Given the fundamental importance of inductive types in Lean, it should not be surprising that there are a number of tactics designed to work with them effectively.
 We describe some of them here.

 The ``cases`` tactic works on elements of an inductively defined type, and does what the name suggests: it decomposes the element according to each of the possible constructors.
 In its most basic form, it is applied to an element ``x`` in the local context.
 It then reduces the goal to cases in which ``x`` is replaced by each of the constructions.